nicthegreatest/x-follower-transfer/README.md

 - Create a new project on both your old acc (to transfer FROM) and new acc (to transfer TO).
 - Copy the API keys and Access Tokens etc
 - For Callback URI / Redirect URL Requirements, you can use the URL http://127.0.0.1:port/callback with an open port of your choice.

-### Input your keys to the script
-- Line's 10 to 20 will be where you need to put in your API keys and Access Token Secrets etc.
+- Line's 10 to 20 in the .py code will be where you need to put in your API keys and Access Token Secrets etc.

 ### Run
 > python3 transfer_following.py